vdaas/vald/docs/tutorial/vald-agent-standalone-on-k8s.md

 ## Requirements

-- kubernetes: v1.19 ~
+- Kubernetes: v1.19 ~
 - go: v1.15 ~
 - helm: v3 ~
 - libhdf5 (_only required for get started_)

-Helm is used to deploying Vald on your kubernetes and Hdf5 is used to decode the sample data file to run the example.<br>
+Helm is used to deploying Vald on your Kubernetes and Hdf5 is used to decode the sample data file to run the example.<br>
 If helm or hdf5 is not installed, please install [helm](https://helm.sh/docs/intro/install) and [hdf5](https://www.hdfgroup.org/).

 <details><summary>Installation command for helm</summary><br>